-It’s often clear to me that a lot of people have no idea between different Psychological therapies and it shouldn’t be this way.
-It’s like chosing your grocery shopping – if you don’t know what an item is, you’re not going to buy it (most likely).
-So why would you look into any form of therapy (which I think everyone should have at one time in their life) if you don’t know what you’re getting?!
+It’s often clear to me that a lot of people have no idea between different Psychological therapies.
+It shouldn’t be this way.
+It’s like choosing your grocery shopping, if you don’t know what an item is, you’re unlikely to buy it.
+So why would you look into any form of therapy if you don’t know what you’re getting?!

 Why have I chosen a picture of a chair in a street?!
-Because – you should be able to take your therapy around in life with you to help manage difficulty and address any challenges you may face in real life.
+Because you should be able to take your therapy around in life with you.
+Therapy should help you manage difficulty and address any challenges you may face in real life.

 Talking therapies –

 There are many different talking therapies with different focusses.
-Most therapies have research and an evidence base to support their use on patients in the NHS in the UK and across the world.
-The NHS (interestingly or not) normally commission (make sure there’s money for) therapies that have a lot of evidence to be effective.https://www.nhs.uk/conditions/stress-anxiety-depression/free-therapy-or-counselling/.
+Most therapies have research and an evidence base to support their use within the NHS and across the world.
+The NHS commission (fund) therapies that have a lot of evidence to be effective.https://www.nhs.uk/conditions/stress-anxiety-depression/free-therapy-or-counselling/.
 But does that mean that the therapy with the best ‘results’ are the best therapy for your individual circumstances?

 What is effective I hear you ask –